fineanmol/plant-tree/README.md

-🌱 Updated on Mon, 24 Feb 2025 10:20:52 GMT
+🌳 Updated on Mon, 24 Feb 2025 11:42:36 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Any fool can write code that a computer can understand."